Metro reliability improves after formal warning

 Metro services have become more reliable since bosses issued a formal warning to the firm in charge of maintaining its deteriorating trains.

-Operator Nexus served a remedial notice to Swiss manufacturer Stadler on 31 March, demanding improvements after a swathe of services were cancelled.
+The operator of the Tyne and Wear service, Nexus served a remedial notice to Swiss manufacturer Stadler on 31 March, demanding improvements after a swathe of services were cancelled.

 Recent figures for May put train punctuality at 86.2 per cent, a jump from an average of 71.2 per cent between November and February.